 A Satisfaction Rating of 10 Does Not Guarantee Retention.

 At The Dunvegan Group, we conducted large sample research and found that 80% of the Business-to-Business (B2B) customers who gave an Overall Satisfaction (OSAT) rating of 8 (out of 10) renewed their contracts … this was also the case for those giving ratings of 9 and 10.
 At the other end of the scale, among those who gave a rating of zero, 60% renewed their contracts.

 So … there is an increase in customer retention (from 60% to 80%) as Overall Satisfaction ratings increase from zero to 8 but then retention remains flat across ratings of 9 and 10.

-The proportion of retained business among those giving ratings of 8, 9 or 10 is ‘flat’ at about 80%.
+Retained business among customers giving Overall Satisfaction (OSAT) ratings of 8, 9 or 10 is ‘flat’ at about 80%.
 What does this tell us?

-This finding suggests that a high customer satisfaction rating … 8, 9 or even a “perfect” 10 … is no guarantee of renewal or retention.
-It also tells us that pushing for customers to increase their ratings from 8 to 10 is unlikely to deliver increased customer retention.
+This finding tells us that a high customer satisfaction rating … 8, 9 or even a “perfect” 10 … is no guarantee of renewal or retention.
+It also tells us asking customers what you need to do for them to rate their satisfaction at 10, is unlikely to deliver increased customer retention.
+Why is that?